-461 Senior Research in Biology.
+460 Research Topics in Biology.

 Selected areas of biology studied through experimental work.
-Areas selected range from the molecular cellular level, to organismal, to ecology and the environment.
-One career-focused seminar, one discussion period, three hours laboratory, and additional independent laboratory time expected per week.
-Together, BIOL 460 and 461 satisfy the university capstone requirement.
+Areas selected range from the molecular cellular level, to plants and animals, to ecology and the environment.
+One discussion period, three hours laboratory, and additional independent laboratory time expected.
+May be repeated for degree credit for a maximum of 6 credits.